Dmitry-Borodin/viewbinder/README.md

 Library is based on kotlin delegated properties
 #### Pros:
-No annotation processing involved -> fast compile time.
+1. No annotation processing involved -> fast compile time.
-Just a few methods in the library -> good for dex limit Clear and
+2. Just a few methods in the library -> good for dex limit
+3. Clear and managable declaration of binded views -> good for you

 #### Cons:
-Works only with Kotlin
+1. Works only with Kotlin
-You have to add two lines to your parent Fragments
+2. You have to add two lines to your parent Fragments
-No easy way to set click listeners with meta programming
+3. No easy way to set click listeners with meta programming